Orange-OpenSource/a11y-guidelines/src/en/mobile/android/design/focus-navigation.md

 - The keyboard navigation order is logical and consistent.
 - Items are grouped together when they are linked (example: content within a clickable item in a list).
+- It is possible to scroll in a drop-down list to access all the content
+- You are never trapped in a part of the screen (what we call a keyboard trap)

 **Reference <abbr>WCAG</abbr>&nbsp;:**
 - <a lang="en" href="https://www.w3.org/TR/WCAG21/#meaningful-sequence">1.3.2 Meaningful Sequence</a>